ISHITVAVERMA/RoaDify/README.md

 1. Hough Transform
 2. Gaussian Blur
 3. Bitwise AND
+4. Canny Edge Detection
-4. Grayscale image of Image Processing are used.
+5. Grayscale image of Image Processing are used.

 # Software Used